 11. Exmoor Pony

 The Exmoor Pony is another native U.K. horse.
 They originate from Cleveland, England, and are thought to be one of northern Europe’s ancient horse breeds.
 This belief is due to their genetic difference, proving a primitiveness when compared to other horse breeds.

 Exmoor ponies are best kept in cooler areas that experience winter conditions.
 They have coarse hair and a double coat to keep them warm and waterproof.
 They were used for many jobs in the past, and like many others, mechanization has largely replaced them.
 There are currently fewer than 800 of these ponies globally, with most of them located in England.

 The Cleveland Bay horse was bred in the same area as the Exmoor pony but is seemingly not related in any way.
 They have muscular, slender bodies instead of the stoutness of a pony.
 Across the world, there are thought only to be about 900 of these horses in existence.
 They are considered to be one of Britain’s oldest native horse breeds, even with much older breeds having been brought in later.

 Sorraia horses were virtually unknown to the wider world until the 20th century.
 They are native to the Iberian Peninsula, primarily from Portugal.
 These are thought to have been one of the oldest indigenous horse breeds that lived wild on the peninsula.
 Cave paintings have been found that support this idea.

-Sorraia horses are scarce.
-They are hardy and intelligent breed with a grulla coloring.
+Sorraia horses are a hardy and intelligent breed with a grulla coloring.
 A couple of breeders in their native area work hard to preserve them, but there are still only 200 left in the world and only in Portugal and Germany.